New Agent Training, Special Agent Training

 For the agents in training, just getting in the door hasn’t been easy.
 They’ve competed against hundreds of thousands of like-minded Americans in one of the most rigorous and selective application processes in the nation.
 In some cases, they’ve given up high-paying jobs in the private sector for the opportunity to serve their country.
 Now, the recruits must spend countless hours studying everything from ethics to investigative techniques, learning about Bureau operations, gaining experience in conducting intelligence-led investigations, fine-tuning their computer skills, and pushing their bodies to their physical limits.

-New agent training lasts 20 weeks
+Currently, new agent training lasts approximately 20 weeks

 It’s a tough regimen, but trainees don’t go it alone.
 They are supported by their classmates—who become close friends and partners over the course of their time together—and by class supervisors, counselors, and instructors who challenge and uplift them.

 Agent trainees study a broad range of subjects that grounds them in the fundamentals of law, ethics, behavioral science, interviewing and report writing, basic and advanced investigative and intelligence techniques, interrogation, and forensic science.
 Students learn how to manage and run counterterrorism, counterintelligence, weapons of mass destruction, cyber, and criminal investigations—so they are flexible and well rounded and able to handle any case upon graduation.
-Trainees must score 85 percent or better on exams in three legal disciplines, interviewing, national security investigations, criminal investigations, and interrogation.

 As part of their ethics training, students tour the U.S. Holocaust Memorial Museum in Washington, D.C. to learn what can happen when law enforcement loses its core values.
+Students also visit the Martin Luther King, Jr. Memorial in Washington to gain perspective on civil equality.

 We use case exercises to test the trainees’ mettle in real-life situations and mirror what they will experience in the field.
 For example, the students are given an integrated case scenario that starts with a tip and culminates in the arrests of multiple subjects.
 The investigation plays out on the streets of Hogan’s Alley, our mock town at the Academy that features hired actors playing criminals and terrorists.
 Another practical exercise—called Capstone—uses culturally diverse role players in a terrorism and intelligence-driven scenario.
 Trainees also get the chance to present evidence in a moot court.